They Found Their Lifework & Life Partner at RIC

 Jared and Nicole Hughes

-Graduates of RIC’s medical imaging program, Jared and Nicole, reflect on the program, their jobs and how they wooed or wowed each other.
+Graduates of RIC’s medical imaging program, Jared and Nicole, reflect on the program, their jobs and how they wowed and wooed each other.

-Nicole (Proulx) Hughes, 31, spent three years in URI’s nursing program before transferring to RIC’s program in medical technology.
-She, too, earned her B.S. in 2018.
+Nicole (Proulx) Hughes, 31, spent three years in URI’s nursing program before transferring to RIC’s medical imaging program.
+She, too, earned her B.S. in medical imaging in 2018.

-Today they are MRI technologists at hospitals in Providence and Boston.
-They also know they beat the odds to get there.
+Today they are married and work as MRI technologists at hospitals in Providence and Boston.
+They also realize they beat the odds to get there.

-According to Jared, “out of 60 or 70 applicants, only nine got into RIC’s medical imaging program when he applied.”
-Admission is competitive and not guaranteed.
-Applicants are required to have a minimum GPA of 2.7, a minimum grade of C in their prerequisite courses, score in the 60th percentile on their entrance exam, submit an essay and score successfully on their personal interview.
+Admission is highly competitive.
+Applicants are required to have a minimum GPA of 2.7, a minimum grade of C in their prerequisite courses, they must score in the 60th percentile on their entrance exam, submit an essay and score well on their personal interview.

 “I think it was the interview that got us in,” he says.
-“The job itself isn’t that hard, but it takes a certain personality to work in the medical field.”
+“It takes a certain kind of personality to work in the medical field.”

-“A lot of what we do is calm people down,” she says.
-“People are coming in really sick and really upset.
-No matter their personality, you have to be compassionate and patient-oriented.”
+“Meaning, a lot of what we do is calm people down,” says Nicole.
+“People are coming in really sick and upset.
+No matter their personality, you have to be compassionate and patient oriented.”

-“I also think RIC has the best imaging program around,” Jared says.
+“I also think RIC has the best imaging program around,” says Jared.
 “In our jobs, we work with a lot of graduates from other imaging programs.
 Rhode Island College students are easily the most prepared.”

 RIC works in partnership with Brown University Health’s School of Medical Imaging to run this program.
 All of the courses are RIC courses taught by RIC adjunct faculty; however, students attend classes at Brown University’s School of Medical of Imaging located on Prairie Avenue.

 Nicole and Jared met on the shuttle to class.
-“He just sat down next to me,” she says.
+“He just sat down next to me,” she recalls.

-When asked why he chose to sit next to Nicole, Jared answers, “Because she’s beautiful.”
+When asked why he decided to sit next to her, Jared replies, “Because she’s beautiful.”

 RIC students are also known for getting job placements before they graduate.
 Jared and Nicole were among those who did.
 They later transferred to Rhode Island Hospital where they worked in the same MRI unit.